Get more than a job. Become a Student Leader!

 ASB Vice President of Public Relations & Student Involvement

 Promotes and publicizes Student LIFE, with an emphasis on Student Government, by working closely with Student Programs Board and Publicity Services to increase student involvement at EvCC.
 Organizes bi-weekly Snack & Chat info tables.
-Chairs the Graduation Committee, plans the annual Commencement Ceremony and publicizes the RSVP process for EvCC students wishing to participate.
-Co-chairs a Senate Goal Committee.
+Chairs the Graduation Committee and plans the annual Commencement Ceremony.

 ASB Vice President of Budget & Finance

-Serves as chair of the ASEvCC Services & Activities Fee Budget Committee, which develops the annual student budget according to the ASB Financial Code.
-Manages all S & A Fees Budget proposals with the committee and presents proposals to the ASB Senate, College Administration, and Board of Trustees.
-Co-chairs a Senate Goal Committee.
+Serves as chair of the ASEvCC Services & Activities Fee Budget Committee, which develops the annual student budget.
+Manages all S & A Fees Budget requests, conducting budget workshops and assisting student organizations with proposals for funding.
+Presents proposals to the ASB Senate, College Administration, and Board of Trustees.

 ASB Vice President of Clubs & Student Initiatives

 Organizes and coordinates the bi-weekly Club Council meetings with club representatives.
-Coordinates, plans, and implements the quarterly Club Fest for EvCC students, as well as the Annual Awards Banquet.
-Coordinates the new club chartering process and manages the club files for all EvCC Club Constitutions.
-Coordinates a variety of special projects that arise during the year such as Voter Registration Drives, Legislative initiatives and ASB Senate activities.
-Co-chairs a Senate Goal Committee.
+Coordinates, plans, and implements the quarterly Club Fest, as well as the Annual Student LIFE Awards Banquet.
+Coordinates the new club chartering process and manages the club files for all EvCC chartered clubs.
+Coordinates a variety of special projects that may arise during the year such as legislative initiatives and ASB Senate activities.

 The Student Senate is the student legislative body and student forum for the Associated Student Body.
 To become a Student Senator, you must be enrolled in at least 6 credit hours, and maintain a minimum quarterly and cumulative GPA of 2.5.
 To find out more information on how to become a Student Senator, pick up materials at Student LIFE or the Executive Council Office (Parks 209). (open year round).

 Student Programs Board is the event programming body of Student LIFE.
-Programs Board provides diverse programs, concerts, fine arts, lectures, health/wellness programs, recreation opportunities and special events for EvCC students, both on and off campus.
-The student leaders selected to serve on the Student Programs Board coordinate activities, events and series that complement academic programs and enhance EvCC students’ educational experience through exposure to, and participation in, educational, cultural, intellectual, recreational, social, and leadership programs.
+Programs Board provides diverse programming opportunities such as: concerts, fine arts, lectures, health/wellness programs, recreation opportunities and special events for EvCC students, both on and off campus.
+The student leaders selected to serve on the Student Programs Board coordinate events and activities that complement academic programs and enhance EvCC students’ educational experience through exposure to, and participation in, inclusive, educational, cultural, recreational, social, and leadership opportunities.

 Manager of Student Programs Board